RBK-D-IT/digital-development-playbook/docs/general-development-practices/naming-conventions.md

 ## 1. GitHub Repository Naming Conventions

-All GitHub repositories must follow a consistent naming convention to improve organization and clarity.
+All GitHub repositories must follow a consistent naming convention to improve organisation and clarity.
 The following rules apply to all GitHub repositories.

 **Format**: